-Each of the persons named below is presently serving as a director of the Company for a term which ends on May 20, 2021, or such other date upon which a successor is duly elected and qualified.
-The Board elected Julie Stackhouse as a director, effective March 1, 2021.
-Ms. Stackhouse was initially recommended to the NCGC as a potential director by the chief executive officer of the Company.
+Each of the persons named below is presently serving as a director of the Company for a term which ends on April 27, 2022, or such other date upon which a successor is duly elected and qualified.
 The Board has evaluated the independence of each director serving on the Board and its audit, compensation, and nominating and corporate governance committees under applicable law and regulations and the NASDAQ listing standards.
 The table below summarizes the findings of the Board (and reflects the present composition of each of the named committees):

-Name Board of Directors Audit Committee Compensation Committee Nominating and Corporate Governance Committee
+Name Board of Directors Audit Committee Compensation Committee and Corporate Governance Committee

 Jay D. Burchfield Independent Independent Independent

 Marty D. Casteel Not Independent

 William E. Clark, II Independent

 Steven A. Cossé Independent Independent Independent Independent

 Mark C. Doramus Independent

 Edward Drilling Independent Independent

 Eugene Hunt Independent Independent

 Jerry Hunter Independent Independent Independent Independent

 Susan Lanigan Independent Independent Independent

 W. Scott McGeorge Independent Independent Independent

 George A. Makris, Jr. Not Independent

 Tom Purvis Independent

 Robert L. Shoptaw Independent Independent Independent Independent

 Julie Stackhouse Independent Independent

 Russell W. Teubner Independent

 Mindy West Independent Independent Independent Independent